 These trails have been designed by skiers for skiers and are regularly groomed.
 Just bring your lunch (no services are provided other than a restroom), a friend (except your dog – absolutely no dogs allowed, please), and a taste for fresh air and scenery.

 Spring Gulch is truly one of the gems of the Roaring Fork Valley.
 The views are beautiful, the trails are fun and challenging, and everyone you see is smiling and enjoying themselves, young and old alike...It is a community resource that me and my family enjoy together."

 When people ask me about where my favorite trails in the world are, the answer is always the same...Spring Gulch.
 The pure flow of all of the trails is unreal, and winding through the sage brush and gambel oak trees on a bluebird Colorado day might be the greatest feeling in the world.
 Not only does it have some of the most fun trails in the world, but its character is local and laid back...everyone who skis is there to have fun, smile at everyone else they see, and just enjoy being outside in a beautiful place."

 Hear what the locals have to say...

-*NO dogs, motorized equipment, snow bikes, snowmobiles, sledding, snowshoeing, snowboarding, tubing, hiking, etc. allowed.
+*NO dogs, motorized equipment, snow or fat bikes, snowmobiles, sledding, snowshoeing, snowboarding, tubing, hiking, etc. allowed.